Search ImagingPixel for Images by Camera or Lens

 Film Camera Review: Olympus XA

-The original iteration and the only rangefinder version of the XA series capsule cameras from Olympus.
+The original iteration and the only rangefinder version of the 35mm film XA series capsule cameras from Olympus.

 Olympus launched the XA Capsule Camera series in 1979 with the introduction of the Olympus XA.
 Designed by Yoshihisa Maitani, chief camera designer and managing director of Olympus Optical Co Ltd., the camera series was one of the smallest 35mm film cameras ever made.